 When an employee's FMLA leave ends, the employee is entitled to be reinstated to the same or an equivalent position, with a few exceptions.

-In addition to the rights granted by the FMLA, Indiana employees are protected by the state’s pregnancy disability leave law.
+In addition to the rights granted by the FMLA, Iowa employees are protected by the state's pregnancy disability leave law.

 Employers with at least four employees must allow eligible employees to take time off for disability relating to pregnancy, childbirth, or related conditions.
 Unless the employee is otherwise entitled to sick leave, disability leave, or other time off, the employer must allow the employee to take leave for the period of time she is unable to work, up to eight weeks.